PEOPLE IN HISTORY WARS, BATTLES AND REVOLUTIONS MAP ARCHIVE FAMOUS SPEECHES

 On September 15, 1910, Diaz celebrated his 80th birthday.
 Did that slow him down?
 Not in the least.
 Some people have to be dead to lose their edge.

-When President Diaz finally resigned in 1911, Mexico had still nine long and wicked years of revolution ahead of it.
+When President Diaz finally resigned in 1911, Mexico had still nine long and wicked years of revolution ahead of her.

 Go here for the Mexican Revolution Timeline.